RascalSoftware/RAT-Docs/source/tutorial/customModels.rst

 The next two inputs are arrays of all the bulk in and bulk out values for all the contrasts, and ``contrast`` is an the index of the contrast the script should calculate.
 The reason for passing the values of the bulk phases is that these are needed to calculate the SLDs of the layers if they are hydrated.
-So, to calculate the SLD of the Oxide layer, we take the known SLD for Silicon dioxide, and then use the oxide coverage parameter to calculate the effective SLD of the oxide.
+So, to calculate the SLD of the oxide layer, we take the known SLD for silicon dioxide, and then use the oxide coverage parameter to calculate the effective SLD of the oxide.
 Because we define our coverage as a parameter between 0 and 1, where 1 is full coverage and 0 is fully hydrated, we can work out this SLD as a simple ratio between oxide SLD and water SLD: